A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: ablation study

+We conduct the ablation study to evaluate the effectiveness of DWT and channel and temporal-wise attention.
+Since our proposed model includes the DWT process, one convolutional layer, two LSTM layers and two channel and temporal attention modules, we evaluate these experiments by removing these modules.
+The results display in Table.~\ref{ablation}.

-After the above analysis and experiments, our CNN-LSTM model has achieved effective predictions in terms of infiltration line prediction.
-It can be seen from Figure 8 that the original data and the predicted data still do not satisfy the relationship between $y=x$, especially in the predictions NO17, NO.28, and NO.33.
-This is because although the long-term and short-term dependence and hidden time series information can be discovered from the data, the prediction accuracy is greatly affected due to the presence of noise in the data. \\ To overcome the drawbacks of CNN-LSTM$^2$ model that cannot de-noise the raw data, we applied the DWT to decompose the saturation line into different time-frequency sequences and remove the random noise.
-Subsequently, the data after noise reduction is trained by our CNN-LSTM$^2$ model.
-Our Wavelet-CNN-LSTM model is shown in Figure 10.
-The part A is the de-noise process using discrete wavelet transform, which removes the noise with small wavelet coefficients and the wavelet coefficients belonging to the useful signal are retained, making the data easier to extract to its local features.
-In part B, the de-noised data is feed to the CNN-LSTM$^2$ model for predicting the future tendency.
-The decomposition-denoise-reconstruction process of saturation line data is illustrated in Figure 9(a) and the original data (green) and de-noised data (orange) in different positions is illustrated in Figure9 (b).
-The results of all positions are shown in Figure 11.
-This once again proves that the DWT method can remove a large amount of useless information, thereby assisting our CNN-LSTM$^2$ model to more accurately explore the time series information hidden between the data.
-Table 6 presents the RMSE, MAPE and $R^2$ comparing the CNN-LSTM$^2$ model with Wavelet-CNN-LSTM model.
-It can be illustrated from Table 6 that the Wavelet-CNN-LSTM model achieve the better performance than the CNN-LSTM$^2$ model at all saturation line stations.
-After overcoming the shortcomings that the original CNN-LSTM$^2$ model cannot de-noise the data, our Wavelet-CNN-LSTM becomes the better choice for the prediction purpose.
+Furthermore, we compare the fitting results with the beseline model (one CNN and one LSTM).
+It can be seen that our proposed model (Figure.~\ref{improved}) achieves more effective predictions than that utilizing baseline model (Figure.~\ref{original}), especially in the predictions NO.17, NO.21, and NO.28.
+This is because although the long-term and short-term dependence and hidden time series information can be discovered from the data, the prediction accuracy is greatly affected due to the presence of noise in the data.
+Furthermore, the channel and temporal-wise features are ignored by the simple CNN-LSTM model.

+To overcome the drawbacks of baseline model that cannot de-noise the raw data, we applied the DWT to decompose the saturation line into different time-frequency sequences and remove the random noise.
+Subsequently, the data after noise reduction is trained by our proposed model.
+With the help of enhancing the channel and temporal features, the results of all positions are shown in Table.~\ref{ablation}.
+This once again proves that the DWT method can remove a large amount of useless information, thereby assisting our model to more accurately explore the time series information hidden between the data.
+It also can be illustrated from Table.~\ref{ablation} and the comparison of Figure.~\ref{improved} and Figure.~\ref{original} that the our proposed model achieves the better performance than the baseline model at all saturation line stations.